DEGAorg/injective-contracts/README.md

 See the [deploy README.md](./deploy/) in the **./deploy** directory for info / help.

-- `dega-inj test <command>` is a shorthand which calls the test tool with the remaining arguments
-- `dega-inj sign`

 ## Development CLI

 The `/cli` directory has a rust based development CLI to do extensive querying, deployment and interacting with the smart contracts via the command line.

+Run `cargo update-cli` to install and update the CLI.

+Run `dega-inj <command>` to use the CLI.

+See `dega-inj help` for help on the commands available.

 See the [cli README.md](./cli/) in the **./cli** directory for info / help.

 The [wasm-deploy repo github page](https://github.com/cryptechdev/wasm-deploy), which the CLI is created from, has more background information on the CLI.

+As an important note, `dega-inj test <command>` is a shorthand which calls the test tool with the remaining arguments

 ## Test Tool